 - Focus on creating value together.
 Co-creation only works if there is real equality between the participants.
 If one or more people or parties are heard more or get more out of a co-creation (or think they are allowed to), there is no longer any question of co-creation.

 - Trust the process and the people.
 A well-defined framework, with clear criteria and a good process gives people the space to give the best of themselves.

 - Develop facilitation skills.
 A facilitator is crucial, especially for large projects, but also for small ones.
 A good facilitator does not stand out during the exercise, but ensures that results are achieved.

 - Start small, but start.

 Our experienced facilitators can help you to set-up and supervise internal co-creation processes or develop the necessary skills within your team.
+Start using the power of co-creation in organizational change.
 For more information: email@example.com